 The healthcare industry desperately needs entrepreneurs building solutions to the scalability and cost structure problems that can uniquely be addressed by AI.
 Stay tuned for Part B, in which we hear from the buyers of enterprise AI solutions and discuss defensibility, pricing, and packaging of these AI solutions.

-Jay Rughani is an investing partner on the Bio+Health team, focused on AI & data products across healthcare and life sciences.
+Jay Rughani is an investing partner on the Bio + Health team at Andreessen Horowitz, focused on AI & data products across healthcare and life sciences.

 Daisy Wolf is an investing partner on the Bio + Health team, focused on consumer health, the intersection of healthcare and fintech, and healthcare software.